telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 * **JpegImageConverter**: Gets or sets a *JpegImageConverterBase* instance used to provide a Jpeg converted image data.

     >note .NET Standard specification does not define APIs for converting images or scaling their quality.
-PdfProcessing can export only Jpeg images.
 Thats why, to allow the library to export images different than Jpeg and Jpeg2000 or ImageQuality different than High, you will need to provide an implementation of the JpegImageConverterBase abstract class and set this implementation to the JpegImageConverter property of the of FixedExtensibilityManager.

     >important If the JpegImageConverter property is not set, the default implementation of the JpegImageConverter class will be used when exporting the document.